-- 1. Launch a web browser, enter the DHCP address in the address field and press the Enter key. - 2.
-Enter admin (all lowercase) for both username and password.
+- 1. Connect your wireless devices to the EAP by using the default SSID printed on the label of the EAP device. - 2.
+Launch a web browser, enter http://tplinkeap.net in the address bar and press the Enter key. - 3.
+Enter admin (all lowercase) for both username and password to login.